Finnish Tatars

-The Finnish Tatars (Tatar: финляндия татарлары, Finnish: Suomen tataarit, Swedish: Finländska tatarer) are an ethnic minority in Finland whose community has approximately 600–700 members.
-The community was formed between the late 1800s and the early 1900s when Mishar Tatar merchants emigrated from the Nizhny Novgorod Governorate of Russian Empire, and eventually settled in Finland.
+The Finnish Tatars (Финляндия татарлары, Finnish Tatar: Finlandiya tatarları, Suomen tataarit) are a Tatar ethnic group and minority in Finland, consisting of approximately 600–700 people.
+The community was formed between the late 1800s and the early 1900s, when Mishar Tatar merchants emigrated from the Nizhny Novgorod Governorate of the Russian Empire and eventually settled in Finland.
 Tatars have the main building of their congregation in Helsinki.
 They have also founded cultural associations in different cities.
-They are the first Islamic community in Finland.
+They are the oldest Muslim community in Finland.

-The identity of the Finnish Tatars has had different reference points throughout their history in the country.
-In the early days, they were known by their religious identity (Muslim).
-Later in 1900s, while still continuing the religious tradition, they started to emphasize their linguistic identity, and leaned more on to their Turkic roots.
-During those times, they were also influenced by Turkish culture.
-Finnish Tatars largely tried to replace the negatively thought of umbrella term "Tatars", either with the generic "Turks", "Northern Turks", or referring to their roots, "Volga Turks".
-(At times even identifying with Kipchaks).
-Later on, the name Tatar has been adopted once again, though not without conflicts inside the community.
+The identity of the Finnish Tatars has had different reference points throughout their history.
+In the early days, they were known by their religious identity (Muslims).
+When Republic of Turkey was established, Finnish Tatars, who speak a Turkic language, began identifying themselves as "Turks".
+They were influenced by Turkish culture; for example, they adopted the Latin alphabet, which replaced the previously used Arabic one.
+Nowadays, Finnish Tatars once again identify as Tatars and are very connected to Tatarstan.
+Its head, Rustam Minnikhanov, has visited the community.

-The Tatars have maintained their own identity to this day, all the while having been integrated into the Finnish society.
-A growing sense of worry has emerged however about the future of the community due to increased mixed marriages.
+Finnish Tatars have also maintained their connections to Turkey, however.
+President of Turkey Recep Tayyip Erdoğan, among others, has visited their congregation.
+In 2024, a history of the Finnish Tatars by Dr. Ramil Belyayev, imam of the Finnish Tatar congregation, was translated into Turkish and released in Ankara.

 History

 The first Muslims in Finland

-Before the migration wave of Tatars, many Islamic Turkic peoples were already on Finnish territory during the Russian reign as regular soldiers.
-Information about these soldiers can be traced back to at least 1836.
-It is believed that they were mostly Kazan Tatars and Bashkirs, some of whom were also in Cossack units, The Great Northern War, Russo-Swedish War (1741–1743) and Russo-Swedish War (1788–1790).

-There were also Mullahs staying on Finnish soil in 1800s; for example Izzätulla Timergali, who was the Mullah in Suomenlinna during 1866–1906.
+It is believed that the first Turkic peoples who migrated to Finland during the early modern period were mostly Volga Tatars and Bashkirs, some of whom were also deployed in Cossack units during the Great Northern War, First Russo-Swedish War, and Second Russo-Swedish War.
+There were also mullahs staying on Finnish soil in the 1800s; for example, Izzätulla Timergali, who was the mullah in Sveaborg from 1866 to 1906.